bookofproofs/bookofproofs.github.io/_sources/history/20th-century/floer.md

 7. Developed the Floer-Novikov homology as a tool in algebraic topology.
 8. Was awarded the prestigious Crafoord Prize in mathematics in 1994.

 Born 23 August 1956, Duisburg, Germany.
-Died 15 May1991, Bochum, Germany.
+Died 15 May 1991, Bochum, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Floer/)